Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Baryonification model

 where $f_{\rm bar}=\Omega_{\rm b}/\Omega_{\rm m}$ is the cosmic baryon fraction.
 The gas profile is subdivided into a dominant hot gas (hga) and an inner, cold gas (iga) component, while the stellar profile consists of the central galaxy (cga) and a satellite (sga) component:

 All gas and stellar density profiles are defined in Sec.~\ref{sec:HGAprofile}, \ref{sec:IGAprofile}, \ref{sec:CGAprofile}, and \ref{sec:SGAprofile}.

 Because the final density profile of the baryons differs significantly from the initial one, unlike the dark matter profile, which remains relatively unchanged, baryonic particles experience much larger average displacements than dark matter particles.
 As a result, baryonic particles from neighbouring haloes, including sub-haloes, are often displaced much farther out than their dark matter counterparts.
-This leads to a spatial mismatch between the baryonic and dark matter components within the same neighbouring structure.
-To address this, we treat baryonic particles in neighbouring haloes differently: if a baryonic particle belongs to a neighbouring halo, we displace it using the dark matter prescription.
+This may lead to a spatial offset between the baryonic and dark matter components of haloes close to larger structures.
+To prevent any misalignment, we treat baryonic particles in neighbouring haloes differently: if a baryonic particle belongs to a neighbouring halo, we displace it using the dark matter prescription.
 This ensures that baryons and dark matter within a neighbouring halo are moved coherently and remain part of the same bound structure.

 After the displacement process, the baryonic particles are assigned to become either a star or a gas particle.
 The assignment is done randomly according to radius-dependent probabilities ($P_{\rm gas}$, $P_{\rm star}$) that are proportional to the ratio of the profiles